 Start talking now.
 You have acquired “road wisdom” over the years – insight you’ll want to share, because it could save your teen from having to learn things the hard way.
-Talk about the learning-to-drive process and various factors involved.
+Talk about the learning-to-drive process:

 - What does it take to be a safe driver?
 What do you do?

 - What rules and responsibilities, such as paying for fuel and insurance, will your family have once your teen starts driving?

 The more issues you address early, the safer and smoother the whole process will be.
 AAA offers StartSmart, a set of research-based e-newsletters you can use to guide discussions with your teen throughout the entire learning-to-drive process

 Focus on passenger safety.
 Even though your teen isn’t driving yet, traffic crashes are a real danger.
 Crash risks begin to increase at age 12.
 Talk to your teen about:

 - Always buckling up.

 - Not riding with a teen driver without your advance permission.

 - Being a safe passenger with teen and adult drivers.